Water polo at the 1964 Summer Olympics

 Water polo at the 1964 Summer Olympics was held at the Yoyogi National Gymnasium in Shibuya, Tokyo.
 The gymnasium was built in 1961-1964 as the first indoor pool for Olympic water polo; it also hosted all swimming and diving events and could accommodate over 13,000 people.

-In the water polo tournament, two teams from each of the four preliminary groups advanced to two semi-finals, and their four winners competed for the medals.
-The scores from preliminary rounds were taken into account in the semifinals, and the scores from the semifinals were taken into account in the finals.
+In the water polo tournament, two teams from each of the four preliminary groups advanced to two semifinals, and their four winners competed for the medals.
+The scores from the preliminary rounds were taken into account in the semifinals, and the scores from the semifinals were taken into account in the finals.